2021 Massachusetts Solar Incentives & Tax CreditsSeptember 10, 2020

 When you decide to install solar energy onto your home, you’re not only helping to keep our environment clean efficiently, you’re saving a significant amount of money as well.
-Not only will you save tens of thousands of dollars for years to come, but credits and solar incentives have also been put in place to help cover the upfront cost of solar power.
-These initiatives make solar energy one of the most significant (and exciting) investments you can make for yourself, your family, and your community’s future, both environmentally and financially.
+Not only will you save tens of thousands of dollars for years to come, but credits and solar incentives have also been put in place to help cover the upfront cost of solar power, especially in Massachusetts.
+The Massachusetts Solar Tax Credit and incentives make solar energy one of the most significant (and exciting) investments you can make for yourself, your family, and your community’s future, both environmentally and financially.

 Both the federal and Massachusetts government have recognized the importance of solar power.
 They each have designed a hefty amount of solar power incentives to get solar panels onto more roofs around the state and the country.
 The goal of these incentives was to help encourage future solar growth and development.

 However, it’s essential to act quickly once you’ve decided to research, purchase, and install solar panels onto your home, as federal incentive percentages are declining every year.
 There’s literally no better time in the future to invest in solar power than right now.

 What is the federal Solar Investment Tax Credit (ITC)?

 In 2006, the federal government introduced and put the solar Investment Tax Credit (ITC) into motion with the hope of encouraging the growth and development of solar power nationwide.
 Since then, the ITC has helped the solar industry grow by more than 10,000 percent, seeing a 52 percent annual growth each year.
 This initiative helped create thousands of jobs and stimulating the United States economy via clean, sustainable energy.
 In December 2020, the 26% solar tax credit was extended through 2022, falling to 22% in 2023 and down to 10% in 2024